Preventative water heater maintenance: Essential steps for longevity

 Preventative water heater maintenance can extend your unit's life by up to 10-12 years for tank models and 20 years for tankless ones…

 Preventative water heater maintenance can extend your unit's life by up to 10-12 years for tank models and 20 years for tankless ones.
-This means less money spent on repairs and replacements.
-Plus, a well-maintained water heater works more efficiently, which can lower your energy bills.

-We'll guide you through some easy steps to keep your water heater in perfect shape.
 From flushing out sediment to checking the anode rod, these tasks are doable for most homeowners if they have the correct tools.

 Regular checks keep your water heater running smoothly and safely.
 We'll cover key steps to inspect and maintain your unit, from visual checks to testing important components.